multimodalAI/multimodal-ai-hugo-group/content/authors/emma-barker/_index.md

 superuser: false

 # Role/position
-role: Research Fellow at University of Sheffield & Centre Manager of Centre for Machine Intelligence
+role: Centre Manager of Centre for Machine Intelligence

 # Order that this section appears on the page.
 weight: 60

 # Organizations/Affiliations
 organizations:
-  - name:
+  - name: The University of Sheffield
     url: ''